Efficiency of delayed-acceptance random walk Metropolis algorithms: High dimensional regime

 \section{High dimensional regime}

-In this section we introduce the high-dimensional asymptotic regime to be analysed in Sections \ref{sec.asymp.analysis}, \ref{sec.optimisation} and \ref{sec.proof}.
+In this section we introduce the high-dimensional asymptotic regime to be analysed in Sections \ref{sec.asymp.analysis} and \ref{sec.optimisation}.
 In Section \ref{sec.product.form}, the target distributions are described.
 In Section \ref{sec.deter.approx} and \ref{sec.stoch.approx} respectively, we introduce the deterministic and stochastic approximation to the target distribution and the associated notations.
-We conclude in Section \ref{sec.pf.accept.prob} with a careful description of the two-stage accept-reject mechanism.